mobiman1/mobimoney/README.md

 Mobimoney is an open-source, cross-platform mobile payments project, developed in React Native and utilizing the Expo development tool (XDE).
 Specifically, Mobimoney provides a Scanner (QR code reader), Product Page, Shopping Cart, and Invoice modal to facilitate payments from mobile devices.
-This library currenty does not include payment gateway integration or login authorization.
+Mobimoney currently does not include payment gateway integration or login authorization, but is part of the V1.0 roadmap.

 <!-- <img src="https://mobimoney.com/images/screensMobimoney.png" /> -->